How to Tighten a Loose Euro Style Cabinet Bar Pull (Cosmas 161, Rok Hardware, Jeffrey Alexander & More)

 If you open/close that cabinet frequently, check it again in a week.

-These brands use the same tightening method
+These brands often use the same tightening method

 - Cosmas 161 Series European Bar Pulls